+CMV is transmitted via close contact with bodily fluids e.g. saliva.
 Babies can acquire CMV during pregnancy, at delivery or postnatally through breast milk or close family contact.
-The risk of transmission is higher during later stages of pregnancy; however, transmission during early pregnancy is more likely to have severe consequences for the fetus6.
-The rate of transmission during pregnancy is 30-40% in primary maternal CMV infection but only 1% when there is maternal CMV reactivation.
-In the UK up to 50% women of reproductive age are CMV seronegative so can have a primary CMV infection during pregnancy, which is thought to represent the greatest threat to the foetus.
+The risk of transmission is higher during later stages of pregnancy; however, transmission during early pregnancy is more likely to have severe consequences for the fetus.
+The rate of transmission during pregnancy is 30-40% in primary maternal CMV infection and it is important to confirm infection at birth before considering anti-viral treatment for any antenatally detected maternal CMV infections.
+In the UK, up to 50% women of reproductive age are CMV seronegative so can have a primary CMV infection during pregnancy.